-Solid corporate governance is at the heart of the management of Denholm Oilfield Services as laid down in the UK Corporate Governance Code of September 2014.
+Solid corporate governance is at the heart of the management of Denholm Oilfield Services as laid down in the UK Corporate Governance Code.

 The Code recommends that the Board should include a balance of Executive and Non Executive Directors, such that no individual or small group of individuals can dominate the Board's decision making.
 It further recommends that at least half of the Board, excluding the Chairman, should comprise Non Executive Directors determined by the Board to be independent.

 The Board of Denholm Oilfield Services is made up of seven Directors, comprising the Chairman, two Executive Directors and four independent Non Executive Directors.
 The Directors consider that this complies with the Code and provides balanced decision making.

 The Board takes ultimate responsibility for managing the affairs of the Company.
 The Board meets at regular intervals throughout the year, normally at least six times.
 The prime responsibilities of the Board are: